You will usually go to a pre-assessment clinic a few days or weeks before the operation for vulval cancer.

 If the clitoris was removed at the time of surgery, sex can feel different and it can be more difficult to become aroused.
 Your doctor or nurse will discuss this with you before the operation.

 Bladder and bowel problems after surgery

-Most women who have surgery for vulval cancer will not have any problems with their bladder or bowel.
+Surgery for vulval cancer does not usually cause any problems to bladder or bowel.